Creating digital communal spaces to connect youth to in-person communities.

 In this crucial period of social development, barriers prevent youth from accessing the physical spaces that fulfill their need for connection.

-I conducted a survey with 19 participants aged 18 to 24 with the goal of understanding their community preferences and experience finding communities.
+I conducted an anonymous survey with 19 participants aged 18 to 24 with the goal of understanding their community preferences and experience finding communities.

 Key Insight 1